evening-hs/dotfiles/Hyprland.md

 ## TODO

+:rotating_light: for urgent.

 - [x] Add support for spanish keyboard (make sure that I can write "ª")
 - [ ] Add a bar (possibly waybar with the following widgets)

   - [ ] Workspace.